gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 Another difference between graphs and linked lists and binary search trees is that graphs do not have a set 'start' node.
 When we traverse a list, we always start at the `head` node.
 When we traverse a binary search tree, we always start at the `root` node.
 With a graph traversals can start and end at any node in the data structure.

+We may think of nodes in a graph as representing some chosen entity and edges in the graphs as representing relationships between those entities.
+Graphs lend themselves naturally to problems like finding the cheapest way to visit all the cities below.

+Each city is a node in the graph.
+The edges represent flights between those cities.

 Naturally graphs can be used to solve problems like finding the cheapest way to visit all the cities below.

 ![Graphs Demo 1](images/graphs1.png)